 Real-world tests have demonstrated that the iPhone 11 Pro Max, in particular, has significantly boosted battery life.
 In a close comparison with the Samsung Note 10+, the iPhone 11 Pro Max dominated.

 Today, we’re getting another real-world test of the iPhone 11 Pro Max.
-Except this time, popular YouTuber Brandon Butch compared the 6.5-inch handset to various other iPhone models.
+Except for this time, popular YouTuber Brandon Butch compared the 6.5-inch handset to various other iPhone models.
 (See below.)

-Like the PhoneBuff test, this clip mimics real-world smartphone usage including recording and viewing video, playing mobile games, browsing the web and other intensive tasks.
+Like the PhoneBuff test, this clip mimics real-world smartphone usage including recording and viewing video, playing mobile games, browsing the web, and other intensive tasks.

 At the end of the testing, the iPhone 11 Pro Max lasted a total of 7 hours and 46 minutes of screen-on time while the iPhone 11 Pro lasted 7 hours and 30 minutes.
 That’s about one full hour ahead of Apple’s next-best, non-2019 iPhone – the iPhone XR with 6 hours and 30 minutes.
 It’s also about an hour and 40 minutes better than the iPhone 11 Pro Max’s predecessor, the iPhone XS Max.

 Apple estimates that the new iPhone 11 Pro Max will last 5 full hours longer than the iPhone XS Max.
 Obviously, it’s not entirely “screen-on” time — it also incorporates standby time.